 VenueWalter Reade Theater

-Sometime in a dystopian future, scientists attempt to create a new, pliable race of humans.
-The genetically engineered Pernat (Marek Walczewski) is one seemingly ordinary product of the effort, subject to round-the-clock monitoring as he goes about his life amidst drab Soviet bloc architecture.
-Stylized with sepia tones and dramatic lighting, Piotr Szulkin’s bold debut feature has been called a precursor to Blade Runner, but its title also looks back to a more ancient, fraught myth of creation and morality.
+In some dystopian future, scientists attempt to create a new, pliable race of humans.
+A seemingly ordinary product of the effort, the genetically engineered Pernat (Marek Walczewski) is subject to round-the-clock monitoring as he goes about his life amidst drab Soviet bloc architecture.
+Szulkin’s bold feature debut, styled in sepia tones and dramatic lighting, has been called a precursor to Blade Runner, but its title also looks back to a more ancient myth of creation and morality.

 New digital restoration

 The Gal and the Fiend / Dziewce z ciortem

 Szulkin stages a morality play about a sinful woman’s encounter with the devil, set to the Polish ballad of the same name and imbued with folkloric imagery.